10 classic Christmas recipes you can make ahead

 3. Golden roast potatoes

-Don't spend time peeling potatoes on Christmas morning – this hearty side-dish can be made up to a month in advance, so you can relax and enjoy the festive fun.
-Par-boil then freeze for crispy spuds that nobody will be able to guess weren't made on the day.
+Don't spend time peeling potatoes on Christmas morning – this hearty side can be made up to a month in advance, so you can relax and enjoy the festive fun.
+Par-boil then freeze for crispy spuds nobody will guess weren't made on the day.

 Tasty trimmings make all the difference with your roast.
 This classic cranberry sauce requires just three ingredients, and can be kept in the fridge for up to a week.